 You should have a paragraph or two right after your introduction defining and explaining what your topic is!

-Now, if you are going to provide a definition for a term in college or university level writing, you need to read this post.
-In it, I show you how to write a full paragraph that defines a term in the right way (hint: it’s not using a dictionary!).
+Now, if you are going to provide a definition for a term in college or university level writing, you need to read this article.
+In it, I show you how to write a full paragraph that defines a term in the right way using a research paper, not a dictionary!.

 - Handouts or worksheets in class?

 - Readings or articles that they asked you to read?